Endelon-Hosting/PublicWebsiteData/README.md

-# PublicWebsiteData
+# Endelon-Hosting/PublicWebsiteData
-Public data for the Endelon Hosting website ist stored in this repository
+Public data for the <a href="https://endelon-hosting.de">Endelon Hosting website</a> is stored in this repository